The Week of Prayer for Christian Unity

 “In certain parts of the world Christians suffer persecution.
 Pope Francis has often spoken of the ‘ecumenism of blood’.
 Those who persecute Christians often recognise better than Christians do themselves the unity that exists among them.
 In honouring Christians from other traditions who have suffered martyrdom Catholics recognise the riches that Christ has bestowed on them and to which they bear powerful witness (see UR §4).”
 (Vademecum §22)

-One day a year, St. Michael’s Cathedral in the Archdiocese of Toronto and many landmark buildings around the world are illuminated in scarlet for Red Wednesday.
+One day a year, St. Michael’s Cathedral in the Archdiocese of Toronto and many landmark buildings around the world are illuminated in scarlet.
 Red Wednesday is a campaign of Aid to the Church in Need, a pontifical foundation, in solidarity with Christians around the world who have been persecuted for their religious beliefs.